Taxes

 • Utilities outstanding

 This service costs $25 and is invoiced when the tax certificate is prepared.
 Tax certificates are processed a few times a week and completed tax certificates are emailed.
 Hardcopies can be requested and mailed.
-For more information or questions regarding tax certificates, please contact us.
+For more information or questions regarding tax certificates, please contact the Tax department.

 Frequently asked questions

-The taxation year is the calendar year, January 1st – December 31st.
+The taxation year is the calendar year, January 1 to December 31.

 Assessment is the process of assigning a dollar value to a property for taxation purposes.
 This value is used to calculate the amount of taxes that will be charged to the owner of the property.
 Taxation is the process of applying a tax rate to a property’s assessed value to determine the taxes payable by the owner of the property.